UPPS 03.01.05 - University Income Recognition and Associated Cash-Handling Procedures

-Account managers whose departments may collect and record university income must develop and implement written cash control policies and procedures.
-These policies and procedures should ensure that all employees processing and handling university funds are fulfilling their responsibilities over the collection, custody and depositing of university funds.
+Account managers whose departments may collect and record university income must develop and implement written cash-control policies and procedures.
+These policies and procedures should ensure that all employees that are processing and handling university funds are fulfilling their responsibilities over the collection, custody, and depositing of university funds.

 All income received, deposits, and reconciliations are subject to audit and review by the Office of Audits and Analysis or Student Business Services (SBS).
 These offices are also authorized to conduct cash counts without prior notice.

 University Income – may originate from a variety of sources including:

 services provided to students, faculty, staff, or the community;

 externally-funded grants and contracts;

 interest and investment earnings;